Grand Rapids, Michigan Weather

 - When does it freeze in Grand Rapids?

-- Grand Rapids typically sees its last spring frost around mid-May, with the first fall frost returning around mid-October.
+- Grand Rapids's last spring frost lands near mid-May, and in Grand Rapids the first fall frost follows around mid-October.

 - What is the rainy season in Grand Rapids?